-These plants will grow up to 3 feet tall and will produce fruit for more than five years with proper care.
+These urban garden plants grow up to 3 feet tall and will produce fruit for more than five years with proper care.
 And did you know they’re also rich in antioxidants?
 The carotene in them helps fight damage to your cells.
 You’re not only spicing up your food, but you’re also spicing up your look.

 In the right conditions, growing tomatoes indoors can be very easy.
 Cherry tomatoes bloom in a room with a strong light source, so it’s best to plant these tasty treats in containers placed in front of a window where the sunlight can reach them easily.
-Choose a south-facing window, and don’t forget to rotate the plant so all sides get an equal amount of sunlight.
+Choose a south-facing window, and don’t forget to rotate the plant so that all sides get an equal amount of sunlight.